DevreeseJorik/G4RCE-Pokemon-Remote-Code-Execution/README.md

 # Setting up the Game
 ## Diamond & Pearl

 In order to make use of this repository, refer to the [ASE/ACE Setup](https://www.craft.me/s/HTe6sst8Gf36r2).
-After setting this up, execute the [Remote Payload Injection](https://app.jorikdevreese.com/script_conversion/main.html?script=remote%20payload%20injection) code.
+After setting this up, execute the [Remote Payload Injection (diamond_pearl)](https://app.jorikdevreese.com/script_conversion/main.html?script=remote%20payload%20injection%20(diamond%20pearl)) code.

+## Platinum

+Platinum requires first setting up ACE in Diamond and Pearl, and then transferring ACE using wonder cards.a payload is available for this: [Wonder Card ACE](https://app.jorikdevreese.com/script_conversion/main.html?script=wonder%20card%20ace).

+Once ACE is set up, you can execute the [Remote Payload Injection (platinum)](https://app.jorikdevreese.com/script_conversion/main.html?script=remote%20payload%20injection%20(platinum)) code.

+Currently no sample codes are provided for Platinum.

 # Setting up the repository
 All code is conveniently packaged into a Docker container.
 There are two major components: